d70-t/ipldstore/README.md

 ```

-Instread of storing the data directly on IPFS, it is also possible to store the data
+Instead of storing the data directly on IPFS, it is also possible to store the data
 on a generic `MutableMapping`, which could be just a dictionary, but also some object store
-or a filesystem. `MappingCAStore` does the necessary API conversions, so we wrap our
+or a file system. `MappingCAStore` does the necessary API conversions, so we wrap our
 `backend` inside.

 Let's try to store data in memory: